NeuroJSON/zmat/README.rst

               the compression level.
 For zlib/gzip, default level is 6 (1-9); for lzma/lzip, default level is 5 (1-9); for lz4hc, default level is 8 (1-16).
               the default compression level is used if iscompress is set to 1.

+              zmat removes the trailing newline when iscompress=2 and methpod='base64' all newlines are removed when iscompress=3 and methpod='base64'

               if one defines iscompress as the info struct (2nd output of zmat), zmat will perform a decoding/decompression operation and recover the original